softkave/fimidara-server-node/src/tools/sdk-test-setup/README.md

 ## Commands

 Assuming you're running from the root of the server project with an environment file ".env.unit-test":
-`npx env-cmd -f ".env.unit-test" ts-node src/tools/sdk-test-setup/index.ts`
+`npx env-cmd -f ".env.unit-test" npx tsx src/tools/sdk-test-setup/index.ts`